capsidjs/capsid/README.md

 1. [When document is ready][DOMContentLoaded] (automatic).
 2. When `capsid.prep()` is called (manual).

-Because all components are initialized automatically when document is ready, you don't need to care about initialization of elements which you put before document is ready.
+All components are initialized automatically when document is ready.
+You don't need to care about those elements which exist before document is ready.
 See [Hello Example][] or [Clock Example][] for example.

-If you want to add components after document is ready (for example, after ajax requests), you need to call `capsid.prep()` explicitly when they are added into the page.
+If you add elements after document is ready (for example, after ajax requests), call `capsid.prep()` and that initializes all the components.

 ```js
 const addPartOfPage = async () => {